 - Stacking five refinements without verifying between them.

-- Trusting a pivot that “looks reasonable.”
+- Trusting a pivot because it “looks reasonable.”
 Looking reasonable is exactly the failure mode.

 - Treating the resulting pivot as durable.
-Source data changes; rerun the prompt, do not edit the pivot manually.
+Source data changes; rerun the prompt, do not hand-edit the pivot.

 FAQ

-- Can Gemini write formulas, not just pivots?: Yes — XLOOKUP, QUERY, ARRAYFORMULA.
+=then Ctrl+Alt+G (Windows) or ⌘+Ctrl+G (Mac). - Can Gemini write formulas, not just pivots?: Yes — XLOOKUP, QUERY, ARRAYFORMULA, and more.
+It can also detect and fix formula errors via the Fix action on an error cell.
 Same verification rules apply.

-- Does it work on Excel?: No. Copilot is the equivalent in Excel; the techniques here translate conceptually but the prompt surface differs.
+- Does it work in Excel?: No. Copilot is the equivalent in Excel; the verify-before-ship technique here translates conceptually, but the prompt surface and shortcuts differ.

-- What about charts?: Gemini can build charts from pivots.
+- What about charts?: Gemini can build charts from a pivot.
 Verify the underlying pivot first; a wrong pivot becomes a wrong chart that everyone trusts.

 Related